sebdroid/ssosebby/README.md

 Most folks implement SAML and SCIM in an afternoon.
 It only takes two lines of code.

-## How SSOReady works
+## How SSOSebby works

-This section provides a high-level overview of how SSOReady works, and how it's possible to implement SAML and SCIM in just an afternoon.
+This section provides a high-level overview of how SSOSebby works, and how it's possible to implement SAML and SCIM in just an afternoon.
 For a more thorough introduction, visit the [SAML quickstart](https://ssoready.com/docs/saml/saml-quickstart) or the [SCIM quickstart](https://ssoready.com/docs/scim/scim-quickstart).